kalinoosi681-droid/Recipe-Page-Project/README.md

 This project demonstrates the use of semantic HTML, styled text, images, and basic layout techniques.

 ## ✨ Features
 - Semantic HTML structure (header, main, footer)
+- Css Grid
+- Hover effects
 - Styled recipe sections (ingredients, instructions)
 - Responsive design that works on desktop and mobile